brianhigh/challenging_data/waddl_to_csv.md

 Because UTF-8 is represented with single bytes, there is no big or little "end".
 [Endianness](https://en.wikipedia.org/wiki/Endianness) is to specify byte order, so you need more than one byte per character to have a byte order.
-So, the difference between "LE" and "BE" are just the order of the two bytes in each multibyte character.
+The difference between "LE" and "BE" are just the order of the two bytes in each multibyte character.
 We can see the difference with an example that compares the bytes of LE and BE representing the character "1":